Solar cell: Adaptive cells

 Adaptive cells change their absorption/reflection characteristics depending on environmental conditions.
 An adaptive material responds to the intensity and angle of incident light.
 At the part of the cell where the light is most intense, the cell surface changes from reflective to adaptive, allowing the light to penetrate the cell.
 The other parts of the cell remain reflective increasing the retention of the absorbed light within the cell.

 In 2014, a system was developed that combined an adaptive surface with a glass substrate that redirect the absorbed to a light absorber on the edges of the sheet.
 The system also includes an array of fixed lenses/mirrors to concentrate light onto the adaptive surface.
 As the day continues, the concentrated light moves along the surface of the cell.
 That surface switches from reflective to adaptive when the light is most concentrated and back to reflective after the light moves along.

 Surface texturing

-For the past years, researchers have been trying to reduce the price of solar cells while maximizing efficiency.
-Thin-film solar cell is a cost-effective second generation solar cell with much reduced thickness at the expense of light absorption efficiency.
-Efforts to maximize light absorption efficiency with reduced thickness have been made.
-Surface texturing is one of techniques used to reduce optical losses to maximize light absorbed.
-Currently, surface texturing techniques on silicon photovoltaics are drawing much attention.
-Surface texturing could be done in multiple ways.
-Etching single crystalline silicon substrate can produce randomly distributed square based pyramids on the surface using anisotropic etchants.
-Recent studies show that c-Si wafers could be etched down to form nano-scale inverted pyramids.
-Multicrystalline silicon solar cells, due to poorer crystallographic quality, are less effective than single crystal solar cells, but mc-Si solar cells are still being used widely due to less manufacturing difficulties.
-It is reported that multicrystalline solar cells can be surface-textured to yield solar energy conversion efficiency comparable to that of monocrystalline silicon cells, through isotropic etching or photolithography techniques.
-Incident light rays onto a textured surface do not reflect back out to the air as opposed to rays onto a flat surface.
-Rather some light rays are bounced back onto the other surface again due to the geometry of the surface.
-This process significantly improves light to electricity conversion efficiency, due to increased light absorption.
-This texture effect as well as the interaction with other interfaces in the PV module is a challenging optical simulation task.
-A particularly efficient method for modeling and optimization is the OPTOS formalism.
-In 2012, researchers at MIT reported that c-Si films textured with nanoscale inverted pyramids could achieve light absorption comparable to 30 times thicker planar c-Si.
-In combination with anti-reflective coating, surface texturing technique can effectively trap light rays within a thin film silicon solar cell.
-Consequently, required thickness for solar cells decreases with the increased absorption of light rays.